Reporting Requirements for Annual Financial Reports of State Agencies and Universities

 According to GASB 96, an agency may enter contracts that contain multiple components, such as a contract that contains:

-• Both a subscription component, which includes the right to use the underlying information technology (IT) assets, and a nonsubscription component.
+- Both a subscription component, which includes the right to use underlying subscription component, and a nonsubscription component.

-Examples of nonsubscription components include a separate perpetual licensing arrangement and maintenance services for the IT assets.
-If a state agency enters into a contract with either multiple IT components or subscription and nonsubscription components, the agency must account for each underlying IT asset component as a separate subscription component.
+Examples of nonsubscription components include separate perpetual licensing arrangements, maintenance and other service elements related to the subscription assets.
+When a contract includes multiple underlying subscription assets or both subscription and nonsubscription components, the agency must identify and account for each subscription component separately.

 To allocate the contract price for:

-• Different subscription components — the state agency must use the prices for the individual components if the prices are reasonable.
+- Separate subscription components — the agency must use the prices for the individual components based on observable standalone prices if available and reasonable.

-• Individual subscription components without prices — the state agency must use best estimates to allocate contract prices.
+- Individual subscription components without prices — the agency must use best estimates to allocate contract prices, using reasonable and supportable methods.

-Agencies must use professional judgment while maximizing observable information.
+Agencies must use professional judgment while maximizing observable information and consistently apply allocation methods.